Skip to Content Top

 BIBS Insulation System: What Is It?

-BIBS is an exceptional insulation system that utilizes specially manufactured fiberglass wool to insulate walls, attics, floors, ceilings, and other areas of a home.
+BIBS is an exceptional insulation system that utilizes specially manufactured fiberglass wool to insulate attics, walls, floors, ceilings, and other areas of a home.
 Unlike other insulation methods, BIBS forms a seamless "blanket" around obstructions like wires and pipes, ensuring a custom fit every time.

 The system is supported by a proprietary fabric that delivers high performance and density.
 One of the key advantages of BIBS is its outstanding thermal efficiency, providing a high R-value of 4.2 at a cost-effective rate.
 BIBS makes the initial investment worthwhile by significantly reducing heating and cooling costs.